Confronting the vector leptoquark hypothesis with new low- and high-energy data: Introduction

 Since the latest phenomenological studies, two sets of experimental data providing additional information about the leading $U_1$ couplings to third-generation fermions have appeared.
 On the low energy side, LHCb has reported an updated measurement of the Lepton Flavor Universality (LFU) ratio $R_{D^*}$ and the first measurement of $R_D$ at a hadron collider~\cite{LHCbRd}, with the ratios defined as \be R_H = \Gamma(B \to H \tau\bar\nu)/\Gamma(B \to H \mu\bar\nu)\,. \ee On the high-energy side, new bounds on non-standard contributions to $\sigma(pp \to \tau\bar\tau)$ have been reported by CMS~\cite{CMS:2022goy,CMS:2022zks}.
 As pointed out first in~\cite{Faroughy:2016osc}, the $pp \to \tau\bar\tau$ process via $t$-channel $U_1$ exchange is a very sensitive probe of the $U_1$ couplings to third-generation fermions, even for relatively high $U_1$ masses.
 Interestingly enough, CMS data currently indicates a $3\sigma$ excess of events in $pp \to \tau\bar\tau$, well compatible with a possible $U_1$ contribution~\cite{CMS:2022zks}.
 However, no excess in $pp \to \tau\bar\tau$ is observed by ATLAS~\cite{ATLAS:2020zms} (although this analysis is not optimized for non-resonant $U_1$ contributions), making drawing any conclusions about this excess premature.
 Still, these new data motivate a closer investigation about the compatibility of low- and high-energy observables under the $U_1$ hypothesis, which is the main goal of this paper.
 We will pursue this goal in a general, bottom-up perspective by focusing only on the leading $U_1$ couplings to third-generation leptons while avoiding details that depend on the specific ultraviolet (UV) completions of the model as much as possible.

 The paper is organized as follows: in Sec.~\ref{sec:model} we introduce the simplified model employed to analyze both low- and high-energy data.
 Particular attention is devoted to determine the (quark) flavor structure of the $U_1$ couplings, which is essential to relate the different amplitudes we are interested in ($b\to c\tau\bar\nu$ and $b\to u\tau\bar\nu$ at low energies, $b \bar b \to \tau\bar \tau$ at high energy).
 In Sec.~\ref{sec:obs}, we perform a $\chi^2$-fit in our simplified model to determine the parameter space preferred by low-energy data.
 We then investigate the compatibility of the preferred low-energy parameter space with high-$p_T$ constraints from $pp \to \tau\bar\tau$.
 The conclusions are summarised in Sec.~\ref{sec:conc}.
+The Appendix~\ref{sect:appendix} contains a summary of the preferred parameter-space region in view of future searches.